 - Smile and nod!
 Let the speaker know you are listening!

-While you might think this is a given for online energizers, it’s always worth bearing in mind that your participants are working remotely and activities should be designed and used with this in mind.
+It’s always worth bearing in mind that your participants are working remotely and activities should be designed and used with this in mind.
 Not every energizer is suitable for online workshops, but on the flipside, short activities that encourage people to engage in physical activity shouldn’t just be discounted because you’re at the computer.

 Take the time to very clearly tell participants what they need to do and answer any questions related to the running of an exercise before you begin.
 It can be useful to prepare a summary of the instructions in your online whiteboard or collaboration tool for people to refer to if they get lost.
 This is not to say you shouldn’t help or correct people during the exercise – just that you should make this an efficient, effective process wherever you can.